apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

 Writing a plugin for Cordova on Windows Phone requires a basic understanding of the architecture of Cordova.
-Cordova-WP7 consists of a WebBrowser which hosts the application javascript code and manages native API calls.
+Cordova-WP7 consists of a WebBrowser which hosts the application JavaScript code and manages native API calls.
 There is a BaseCommand (`WP7CordovaClassLib.Cordova.Commands.BaseCommand`) class in C# which you can extend, and it comes with the majority of the 'plumbing' built for you already.